- Solutions

 Meeting the challenges that wholesale distributors face today requires employees that can develop innovation, think creatively, and better support customers.
 This requires that wholesale distributors attract and retain top

-talent, a struggle for many firms.
+talent, a struggle for many distribution businesses.

 Wholesale distributors that are modernizing and meeting the challenges of the industry are therefore stressing an improved employee experience.
 Some of the methods that top wholesale distributors are using: